Wendy Fiallos

 Point of care ultrasound (POCUS) is growing in both inpatient and outpatient settings as a diagnostic tool.
 Our aim is to teach POCUS through a three-tiered curriculum following the continuum of education during residency:

-2. Evolve this knowledge into application within clinical work at the bedside using our stock of POCUS Butterfly probes and tablets
+- Evolve this knowledge into application within clinical work at the bedside using our stock of POCUS probes and tablets

-The tools to perform this are through core faculty development using the Society of Hospital Medicine’s (SMH) POCUS certification program, provide training for residents with SonoSim modules and cases with built-in knowledge assessments, and maintenance and subscription to the Butterfly IQ ecosystem.
+The tools to perform this are through core faculty development using the Society of Hospital Medicine’s (SMH) POCUS certification program, providing training for residents with SonoSim modules and cases with built-in knowledge assessments.

 Clinical Experience and Educational Hours